 KCI’s CEO Nate Beil “is out of the office, on vacation until the next week,” his secretary told The Brew today.
 Asked if he could be reached before then, she replied, “No!”

-After identifying itself, The Brew asked for Kevin Johnson at his Hanover, Md., corporate office.
-“He just stepped out for the day,” his secretary said.
-“He’s unreachable.”
+After identifying itself, The Brew asked for Kevin Johnson at his Hanover, Md., headquarters.
+“He just stepped out for the day,” said an office assistant said before adding, “He’s unreachable.”

 The Maryland Department of Transportation (under then-secretary Jim Smith) threw out all of the bids.
 Kirby dropped out of the next round of bidding and Commercial Group won the contract, only to rack up more than 500 days of construction delays before finally completing the bus station.